|Bias||Author's judgement||Support for judgement|

 Trial was analyzed as pre-specified.

 Risk assessed to be low for the outcomes: Mortality.
 Incidence of viral negative conversion.
 Incidence of clinical improvement.
-Incidence of WHO score 6 and above.
-Incidence of WHO score 7 and above.
+WHO score 6 and above.
+WHO score 7 and above.
 Adverse events.

 |Overall risk of bias||